 Since May 2022, Ukraine has required (in Ukrainian) a formal notification of the intention to put food for children, food products for special medical purposes, and food products for weight control into circulation.
 The SSUFSCP accepts notifications via designated e-mails and maintains and publishes the list of notifications.
-At least ten days prior to market introduction, the applicant must submit an e-mail that includes information on the market operator, label sample, labeling information in text format, and other information at the applicant's discretion.
+At least 10 days prior to market introduction, the applicant must submit an e-mail that includes information on the market operator, label sample, labeling information in text format, and other information at the applicant's discretion.
 No product group submissions are allowed.
 An importer may get more information on the SSUFSCP website (in Ukrainian) on the procedure and download the forms.
 The register is public and available here (in Ukrainian).

 Although no testing or approval is required, Ukraine maintains positive lists of nutritional claims, health benefits and health claims, and claims related to children's health and development.
 No deviations from the approved claim lists are allowed.
-Please, refer to a special GAIN Report for more information.

-Ukraine also mains special requirements (see Article 32 of the Law in Ukrainian) for children's food and baby formulae.
+Ukraine also maintains special requirements (see Article 32 of the Law in Ukrainian) for children's food and baby formula.
 It restricts the use of certain additives, colorants, preservatives, mechanically deboned meats, dairy products, gluten, and some other ingredients.